Hindus

-Hindus (/hns/; /'hɪnduːz/; also known as Sanātanīs) are people who religiously adhere to Hinduism, also known by its endonym Sanātana Dharma.
-Historically, the term has also been used as a geographical, cultural, and later religious identifier for people living in the Indian subcontinent.
+Hindus (/hns/; /'hɪnduːz/) are people who religiously adhere to Hinduism.
+Historically, Hindu has been used as a geographical, cultural, and later religious identifier for people living in the Indian subcontinent.

-It is assumed that the term "Hindu" traces back to Avestan scripture Vendidad which refers to land of seven rivers as Hapta Hendu which itself is a cognate to Sanskrit term Sapta Sindhuḥ.
-(The term Sapta Sindhuḥ is mentioned in Rig Veda and refers to a North western Indian region of seven rivers and to India as a whole.)
+It is assumed that the term "Hindu" traces back to Avestan scripture Vendidad which refers to the land of seven rivers as Hapta Hendu, which itself is cognate with the Sanskrit term Sapta Sindhuḥ.
+(The term Sapta Sindhuḥ is mentioned in Rig Veda and refers to a Northwestern Indian region of seven rivers and to India as a whole.)
 The Greek cognates of the same terms are "Indus" (for the river) and "India" (for the land of the river).
-Likewise the Hebrew cognate hōd-dū refers to India mentioned in Hebrew Bible (Esther 1:1).
-The term "Hindu" also implied a geographic, ethnic or cultural identifier for people living in the Indian subcontinent around or beyond the Sindhu (Indus) River.
+Likewise, the Hebrew cognate hōd-dū refers to India mentioned in the Hebrew Bible (Book of Esther, Esther 1:1).
+The term "Hindu" also implied a geographic, ethnic, or cultural identifier for people living in the Indian subcontinent around or beyond the Sindhu (Indus) River.
 By the 16th century CE, the term began to refer to residents of the subcontinent who were not Turkic or Muslims.
 (Note: Flood (1996) adds: "(...)
 'Hindu', or 'Hindoo', was used towards the end of the eighteenth century by the British to refer to the people of 'Hindustan', the people of northwest India.
 Eventually 'Hindu' became virtually equivalent to an 'Indian' who was not a Muslim, Sikh, Jain or Christian, thereby encompassing a range of religious beliefs and practices.
 The '-ism' was added to Hindu in around 1830 to denote the culture and religion of the high-caste Brahmans in contrast to other religions, and the term was soon appropriated by Indians themselves in the context of building a national identity opposed to colonialism, though the term 'Hindu' was used in Sanskrit and Bengali hagiographic texts in contrast to 'Yavana' or Muslim as early as the sixteenth century".)
 (Note: von Stietencron (2005): For more than 100 years the word Hindu (plural) continued to denote the Indians in general.
 But when, from AD 712 onwards, Muslims began to settle permanently in the Indus valley and to make converts among low-caste Hindus, Persian authors distinguished between Hindus and Muslims in India: Hindus were Indians other than Muslim.
 We know that Persian scholars were able to distinguish a number of religions among the Hindus.
 But when Europeans started to use the term Hindoo, they applied it to the non-Muslim masses of India without those scholarly differentiations.)